XavierJp/Chandelles/README.md

 # Kindle-the-stars :sparkles:
 I love stars and constellations.
-Here is my attempt at making a simple sky map with wikipedia contextual links.
+Here is an attempt at making a simple sky map with wikipedia contextual links.
 The map is initially centered on Paris, France.

 It is based on d3-celestial data available [here](https://github.com/ofrohn/d3-celestial)

 ## Known issues
 - data still need a huge clean.
-  - some constellations cannot be selected (:fire: major blocker :fire:)
+  - some constellations cannot be selected.
+This is a major blocker :fire:
   - some stars names seem to be duplicated
 - stars name ovelap
 - stars lat, lng, are currently flipped ! every coords should undergo a mirror translation